rajkumarvenkatasamy/fiscal-calendar/README.md

 ### Integration

 Sooner the project will be made available in Maven Central.
-Until then use the jar available in **"build/libs"** directory as dependency in your project.
+Until then use the jar available in **"build/libs"** directory as dependency in your project

-###Build
+### Build
 You can clone the repository and build the jar from source code using gradle

 ```shell